giampaolo/psutil/docs/performance.rst

 :meth:`Process.oneshot`.
 Methods in each group (in the same comma-separated list) share the same underlying system call.

-The *Speedup* represents the estimated gain when all listed methods are called together (best case), as measured by :src:`scripts/internal/bench_oneshot.py`.
+The *speedup* represents the estimated gain when all listed methods are called together (best case), as measured by :src:`scripts/internal/bench_oneshot.py`.

 Linux